enthru/qmTech_adc/README.md

 # redQmtech_notes_adc

-# Main project sweitched to the LVDS bus board which is not in github, use easyeda link from bitstream project
+# Main project switched to the LVDS bus board which is not in github, use easyeda link from bitstream project

 LTC2208 ADC module for DIY HF receiver/transceiver.